collocations.org

 successfully

-VERB + TRACE
+VERB + trace

-be able/unable to, can
+be able to, be unable to, can

 Police have been unable to trace her movements during her final days.